enumatech/blog/_posts/2018-08-08-decentralized-application-messaging-with-whisper.md

 client project, uses Whisper to implement chat, and is probably the biggest production Whisper user at the moment.

-We at Enuma are also making use of Whisper for the [OAX project](https://www.oax.org/) for order signaling.
+We at Enuma Technologies are also making use of Whisper for the [OAX project](https://www.oax.org/) for order signaling.

 The latest version of Whisper is V6.
 Prior versions of Whisper (V2-V5) have now